Argentine Black and White Tegus

 Can tegus be owned as pets?

-As part of a one-year grace period, Georgia pet owners have until Dec.
-4, 2023, to register, tag and keep their Argentine black and white tegus or transfer them to someone who has a wild animal license or permit.
+This change immediately banned importing and breeding Argentine black and white tegus in Georgia, and gave pet owners until Dec.
+4, 2023, to register, tag and keep their tegus or transfer them to someone who had a wild animal license or permit.
 Please note that it is illegal to release any non-native animal into the wild without a permit.

-Please read the wild animal rules page for information regarding reptile breeders and pet stores.
+See the wild animal rules page for information regarding reptile breeders and pet stores.

 Can I kill a tegu if I see it in the wild?